odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 use `htmlspecialchars()` or a component like `laminas-escaper`.
 In this case I want to keep it lean and we just add this simple but efficient html encoding function to our application instead.

-Create a new directory, if not exists: `src/Util`
+Create a new directory, if not exists: `src/Support`

-Then create new file `src/Util/functions.php` and copy paste this content:
+Then create new file `src/Support/functions.php` and copy/paste this content:

 ```php
 <?php